-As outlined above there are numerous types of Trusts and each Trust is distinct in character, therefore, having its own advantages and disadvantages.
+As outlined above there are numerous types of Trusts and each Trust is distinct in character therefore having their own advantages and disadvantages.

-Generally speaking, all Trusts can be placed into two categories; fixed or discretionary.
+Generally speaking all Trusts can be placed into two categories; fixed or discretionary.

-A fixed Trust simply means that the interest of beneficiaries of the Trust is defined, that is their entitlement to income and/or capital is fixed in percentage terms.
+145 High Street Nagambie VIC 3608 (03) 5794 2334 www.tbalaw.com.au A fixed Trust simply means that the interest of beneficiaries of the Trust is defined, that is their entitlement to income and/or capital is fixed in percentage terms.
 For example in a bare Trust where there is one beneficiary and that beneficiary is entitled to 100% of the income and capital of the Trust.